What you will study

 Each course in the Law in Scotland programme on OpenLearn requires 25 hours of study and you're required to complete three of the four courses before beginning this module.
 This module requires about 2.5 hours of study each week over 10 weeks or 25 hours in total.

 The first three courses are now available to study.
-The final course will be available later this year.
+The final course is due to be available in June 2018.
 They are described as follows: